 This is a relatively short book at sixty-four pages, but as I’ve come to expect, she packs a lot into a standalone story.
 Is it a deep-dive look into the issues of homelessness, men surviving after leaving the military, and a woman trying to thrive in business on her own?
-No, but if you want a magical romance with plenty of heart, little angst and just a bit of heat, this book is definitely work a look.
+No, but if you want a magical romance with plenty of heart, little angst and just a bit of heat, this book is definitely worth a look.

 Jayne Lockwood, Author

 Heartwarming like a hot chocolate with whipped cream in front of an open fire on a snowy winter's day.

 As I'm not much of a Halloween fan, I went straight from summer romance to Christmas this year and picked the first of the author's Christmas series (all standalones, but I like going in chronological order anyway).

 A New Family for Christmas is a really sweet spicy romance novella, perfect for the season and heartwarming like a hot chocolate with whipped cream in front of an open fire on a snowy winter's day.
 It warms you in all the right places, leaving you with a feelgood glow, long after you've turned the last page.